TACC/coe-332-sp21/docs/week12/worker.rst

   * The ``worker.py`` will import a queue object from a ``jobs.py`` module
   * The ``worker.py`` file includes a function that can take a message from the queue and start processing a job.
   * The worker will use the queue object's ``worker`` decorator to turn this function into a consumer.
-  * By adding a call to the function at the bottom of ``worker.py``, the worker can br run as a daemon.
+  * By adding a call to the function at the bottom of ``worker.py``, the worker can be run as a daemon.

-Here is a skeletonn of the worker.py module --
+Here is a skeleton of the worker.py module --

 .. code-block:: python